usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 us to do faster maintenance cycles on both projects and it more than halved the size of the binary distribution of the core Rascal features.

-**Students following courses on Software Evolution**, or Software Maintenance/Software quality at different schools and universities: your course and lab notes may not include this new information, but this is relevant for you if you want to use the newest Rascal VScode extension for your lab exercises!
+**Students following courses on Software Evolution**, or Software Maintenance/Software quality at different schools and universities: your course and lab notes may not include this new information, but this is relevant for you if you want to use the newest Rascal VS Code extension for your lab exercises!

 To regain access to all the beloved features for the Java language related to parsing, abstract syntax trees, and semantic models like `M3`, please add this to your `pom.xml` dependencies: